 During the Middle Ages, a beauty tonic made from the leaves and berries of the deadly nightshade was used by Venetian women to redden the pigment of their skin for a blush-like appearance.

-The beauty tonic was also used to dilate women’s pupils, a look and practice that was seen as fashionable at the time.
-It’s from this popularity as a cosmetic that the Deadly Nightshade established its formal name, Atropa Belladonna, meaning “Beautiful Lady” in Italian.
+The beauty tonic was also used to dilate women’s pupils.
+At the time, this was a look and practice that was seen as fashionable.
+It’s from this popularity as a cosmetic that the deadly nightshade established its formal name, Atropa Belladonna, meaning “Beautiful Lady” in Italian.

 But what began as a beautifying agent quickly became associated with much more malicious activities.
 It didn’t take long for the plant’s use as a poison began to overtake its use as a beautifying agent.

 The horror stories of death and deceit quickly entered the public consciousness and worked their way into the legends and lore of the time.
-The plant developed a reputation as the poison of choice for assassins and criminals, and folk tales suggest it was the ingredient of choice for occultist potions made by witches and sorcerers.
+The plant developed a reputation as the poison of choice for assassins and criminals.
+Folk tales suggest it was the ingredient of choice for occultist potions made by witches and sorcerers.

-Not even Kings were spared of the terror, as Macbeth, King of Scotland, Emperor Augustus of Rome, and Emperor Claudius of Rome were all laid to rest at the hand of the Deadly Nightshade.
+Not even Kings were spared of the terror.
+Macbeth, King of Scotland, Emperor Augustus of Rome, and Emperor Claudius of Rome were all laid to rest at the hand of the deadly nightshade.

-With a history so dark and tumultuous, it’s a miracle the Deadly Nightshade continues to have such a bright future in the world today.
-Although it is no longer used as a cosmetic, and incidental deaths do still occur, the “Beautiful Lady” saves more lives than she does take them these days.
+With a history so dark and tumultuous, it’s a miracle the deadly nightshade continues to have such a bright future in the world today.
+Although it is no longer used as a cosmetic, and incidental deaths do still occur, the “Beautiful Lady” saves more lives than she takes these days.

 Be careful.
 The shrub may look innocent but they are toxic.

 Looking to add some indoor plants for the colder months?
 Check out our blog featuring fall indoor plant tips.